dmuellerstl/Node-API-Express-JWT-Seriate/README.md

 * Send Header with **Key:** _x-access-token_ and **Value:**_<token>_ (Copied from authentication response)

 # Roadmap
+* Create user registration API endpoint with password hashing
 * Authenticate Users against database instead of hard coded user account in app/user.js
 * Create controllers and move various logic out of the routes
 * Demonstrate PUT and other common API functions besides GET
-* Build out various other features like password hashing, etc.